-- Programme for self-evaluation of laboratory biosecurity
+- Tool for self-evaluation of laboratory biosecurity

 People and partners

-Work package lead: RKI (contact: EMERGE-Coordination(at)rki.de)
+Work package lead: Robert Koch Institute (RKI), Germany (contact: EMERGE-Coordination(at)rki.de)

-External Quality assurance Exercises (EQAEs)
+External Quality Assurance Exercises (EQAEs)

 Working Group on Next Generation Sequencing (NGS)

-Working Group on Basic Diagnostic
+Working Group on Basic Diagnostic (BD)

 Working Group on Antimicrobial Susceptibility Testing (AST)